0xAX/linux-insides/Booting/linux-bootstrap-2.md

 Here we will only talk about segmentation.
 Paging will be discussed in the next sections.

-As you can read in the previous part, addresses consist of two parts in real mode:
+As you can read in the previous part, addresses consist of two parts in Real mode:

 * Base address of the segment
 * Offset from the segment base